JLyne/LiveAtlas/README.md

 # LiveAtlas
-A [Dynmap](https://github.com/webbukkit/dynmap) frontend for the modern web, built with [Vue.js](https://github.com/vuejs/vue) and typescript.
+A [Dynmap](https://github.com/webbukkit/dynmap) and [Pl3xmap](https://github.com/pl3xgaming/Pl3xMap) frontend built with [Vue.js](https://github.com/vuejs/vue) and Typescript.

 ![A LiveAtlas screenshot](https://minecraft.rtgame.co.uk/liveatlas/liveatlas4.png)

 LiveAtlas is a drop-in replacement for the original Dynmap frontend, which aims to provide a more modern interface and improved performance for busy maps.
+Pl3xmap maps are also supported with some configuration.

-Development is ongoing, and there are some rough edges, but most of the Dynmap features used by a typical Minecraft server have been implemented.
+Development is ongoing, but most of the Dynmap features used by a typical Minecraft server have been implemented.

 You can see it in action [here](https://minecraft.rtgame.co.uk/map/build)